Support Our Work

 10 inches: The height of a printed stack of all the bills FCNL lobbied on in 2016.

-While President Trump’s March executive order effectively banning travel from six Muslim-majority countries has brought public attention to religious freedom issues, FCNL has been working steadily for nearly two years to raise concerns in Congress about this type of discrimination.
+While President Trump’s September executive order effectively banning travel from six Muslim-majority countries has brought public attention to religious freedom issues, FCNL has been working steadily to raise concerns in Congress about this type of discrimination.
 We worked closely with Rep. Don Beyer (VA) in 2016 and this year to introduce legislation prohibiting the U.S. from denying admission based on religious beliefs.
 Our professional lobbyists and a coalition of more than 100 organizations are building strong relationships and cultivating congressional leaders in efforts to make religious discrimination untenable as a policy of the U.S. government.

 Economic Justice: Meeting Human Needs